 Montgomery County Department of Housing and Community Affairs (DHCA)

-Each year, Montgomery County receives many more applications for CDBG public service grants than there are funds available.
-The competition is greatest among applicants requesting funds for staff and operating costs associated with providing services to some of the area's most vulnerable residents: the elderly, children and youth, recent immigrants, the homeless, people with mental and physical disabilities, and victims of violence.
+Each year, Montgomery County awards public service grants to groups to carry out programs that directly serve low-income people, often people with special needs.
+These "special needs" populations include some of the most vulnerable residents: the elderly, children and youth, recent immigrants, the homeless, people with mental and physical disabilities, people with chronic illnesses, people with addictions, and victims of violence.

 Funding priority will be given to activities that:

 In addition, because the demand for these funds exceeds the amount received from HUD, the County is committed to funding projects that are ready to proceed immediately after funds are received, and those prepared to spend the funds within a twelve-month period (any funds that are not spent within this timeframe may be recaptured by the County.)

 GrantWatch ID#: 138449

 The maximum grant amount that may be requested is $45,000.

 - Grants to begin on or after July 1, 2022.